ibm-cloud-docs/vpc/backup_service_vpc_restore.md

    * A new data volume that was created from **nonbootable** snapshot inherits its properties from the original volume, such as [profile](/docs/vpc?topic=vpc-block-storage-profiles), capacity, storage generation, data, and metadata.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the volume inherits that encryption with the original customer root key (CRK).
 However, you can specify a larger volume size, a different profile of the same storage generation, and a different CRK if you prefer.

 First‑ and second‑generation volume profiles are not interchangeable.
 A backup of a second‑generation volume can be used only to create another second‑generation volume, it cannot be used to create a first‑generation volume.
 Similarly, a backup of a first‑generation volume can be used only to create another first‑generation volume with the same data, and the new volume cannot be switched to the `sdp` profile.

-In this release of second-generation storage volumes, consistency group snapshots are not supported.
 {: note}

 Restoring a volume from a backup snapshot creates a boot or data volume, depending on whether the snapshot is bootable or nonbootable.
 The volume appears first as _pending_ while it's being created.
 During the restoration, your data is copied from a regional storage repository to {{site.data.keyword.block_storage_is_short}}.
 After the volume is hydrated (fully provisioned), you can use the new boot or data volume.
 For more information about how performance is affected during restoration, see [Performance impact when backup snapshots are used](#baas-performance-considerations).